Novo Nordisk Announces Restructuring; Cutting 11% of Workforce

 Restructuring comes with new CEO

-Novo Nordisk later lowered both its outlook for sales and operating profit for 2025 in its August 6, 2025, results citing what the company called the “persistent” use of compounded GLP-1s, slower-than-expected market expansion, and competition.
+Novo Nordisk later lowered both its outlook for sales and operating profit for 2025 in its first-half 2025 earnings report, released August 6, 2025, projecting sales growth at 8-14% at CER, and operating profit growth at 10-16% at CER for the full-year 2025.
+In lowering its financial outlook, it cited what the company called the “persistent” use of compounded GLP-1s, slower-than-expected market expansion, and competition.
 Its reduced earning outlook was related to lower growth expectations for Wegovy in the US obesity market, for Ozempic in the US GLP-1 diabetes market, as well as for Wegovy in select international markets.

 Going forward